panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 # Summary of Lessons Learned {#LessonsLearned}

-This section summarizes the Lessons Learned from the contributed sections in {{Contributions}}.
+This section summarizes the Lessons Learned from the contributed subsections in {{Contributions}}.

 Each Lesson Learned is tagged with one or more contributions that encountered this obstacle as a significant impediment to deployment.
-Other contributed technologies may have also encountered this obstacle, but this obstacle may not have been the biggest impediment to deployment for those technologies.
+Other contributed techniques may have also encountered this obstacle, but this obstacle may not have been the biggest impediment to deployment for those techniques.

-It is useful to notice that sometimes an obstacle might impede deployment, while at other times, the same obstacle might prevent deployment entirely.
-The research group discussed distinguishing between obstacles that impede and obstacles that prevent, but it appears that the boundary between "impede" and "prevent" can shift over time - some of the Lessons Learned are based on both Path Aware technologies that were not deployed, and Path Aware technologies that were deployed, but were not deployed widely or quickly.
+It is useful to notice that sometimes an obstacle might impede deployment, while at other times, the same obstacle might prevent adoption and deployment entirely.
+The research group discussed distinguishing between obstacles that impede and obstacles that prevent, but it appears that the boundary between "impede" and "prevent" can shift over time - some of the Lessons Learned are based on both Path Aware techniques that were not deployed, and Path Aware techniques that were deployed, but were not deployed widely or quickly.
 See {{Shim6}} and {{Addendum-MP-TCP}} as one example of this shifting boundary.

 ## Justifying Deployment {#JustifyingDeployment}